-Lancefield Swamp is а highly significant archaeological site located in the town of Lancefield, 70 km of north Melbourne. Ιt discovered in 1843 when James Mayne, a well-digger, found giant very large from extinct animals now known as megafauna.
+Lancefield Swamp is a highly significant archaeological site located in the town of Lancefield, 70 km north οf Melbourne.
+It was discovered in 1843 when James Mayne, a well-digger, found giant bones from very large extinct animals now known as megafauna.
 Along with many other megafauna discoveries around the world at about the same time, the finding of fossils from Victoria provoked two questions that researchers are still trying to answer.
 What caused the extinction of these strange animals, and when did they die out?

-The high water table at Lancefield prevented further investigation in the nineteenth century, and largescale excavations using pumps only 1970s. began in the These excavations uncovered thousands of bones of giant kangaroos and other animals.
-Radiocarbon dates charcoal found underneath the bones suggested that the bones were less than 26,000 years old.
+The high water table at Lancefield prevented further investigation in the nineteenth century, and large-scale excavations using pumps only began in the 1970s.
+These excavations uncovered thousands of bones of giant kangaroos and other animals.
+Radiocarbon dates on charcoal found underneath the bones suggested that the bones were less than 26,000 years old.
 Two stone artefacts were found amongst the densely packed bones.